Joomla 4.0 has been released to production

 Developers and the technically minded know that Internet Explorer is dead.
 A draft obituary appeared in the article The perils of using Internet Explorer as your default browser.
 Support formally ended in November 2020 and Microsoft Teams stopped supporting it at that point.
 There is no development of features for Internet Explorer going on and Joomla 4 will not be able to support Internet Explorer, by virtue of the decision to use Bootstrap 5 which does not support Internet Explorer.

 Clients, or perhaps senior managers might pressure people to support Internet Explorer.
 That is understandable for people who may not be well versed in current browser technologies.
-Refer them to information to support the collapse in market share of Internet Explorer and point out that it will effectively be moot when the remaining Office 365 applications end support in August 2021.
+Refer them to information to support the collapse in market share of Internet Explorer and point out that it will effectively be moot when the remaining Office 365 applications end support in August 2021, just in time for the release of Joomla 4.

 Joomla must ship stable software, based on stable frameworks

 I've been backlogging features for clients with the tags like 'requires Joomla4' for at least two years.
-Another three to six months won't matter but another six to twelve months will.
-I can't wait to improve my applications built on Joomla with Joomla 4, but I can't do it until Joomla 4 is shipping.
-So I am fully embracing the Bootstrap 5 decision and can't wait to build on it!
+I can't wait to improve my applications built on Joomla with Joomla 4.
+I am fully endorsed the Bootstrap 5 decision and can't wait to build on it!

 ezone is not affiliated with or endorsed by The Joomla!
 Project™ or Open Source Matters.
 The Joomla!® name and logo is used under a limited license granted by Open Source Matters the trademark holder in the United States and other countries.